jesyspa/kotlin/ReadMe-FormVer.md

 Make sure that running `$Z3_EXE --version` gives `Z3 version 4.8.7`.

-Now, we can clone `silicon` from its GitHub repository and install the Viper's JAR file required for the plugin.
+Now, we can clone `silicon` from its GitHub repository and install it in our local Maven repository.
+The compilation process, through the command `sbt assembly`, will create a new fat-JAR file containing `Silicon + Silver` and other Scala dependencies.
 Open a new terminal emulator and type the following commands:

 ```bash